prust/red-planet.c/README.md

 * [gamera](https://github.com/kikito/gamera) for a Camera System
 * [sti](https://github.com/karai17/Simple-Tiled-Implementation/) for Tiled Map Loading and Rendering

-On top of these, Red Planet provides a layer of common code -- code that game devs typically copy from project to project, for instance:
+On top of these, Red Planet provides a layer of common code that game devs typically copy from project to project:

 * Registering Map Objects & Tiles with the Collision System
 * Tracking the Player with the Camera